tylerlight071/Flutter-Tutorial-Apps/readme.md

 ### 2. To-Do List - [YouTube Tutorial](https://www.youtube.com/watch?v=HQ_ytw58tC4&t=6766s)

-This comprehensive YouTube tutorial by [YouTuber's Name] takes you through the process of building a To-Do List app in Flutter.
+This comprehensive YouTube tutorial by Mitch Koko takes you through the fundamentals of Flutter and Dart including the process of building a To-Do List app in Flutter.
 Learn about state management, navigation, and more as you follow along with the engaging tutorial. ✔️

 ## Getting Started